worldcoin/tx-sitter-monolith/README.md

 This will use the `config.toml` configuration.

+### Error reporting & debugging
+For a better local development experience the `.env.example` enables color-eyre reporting.

+But that by default doesn't include the backtrace or code snippets.
+In order to enable snippets run with `RUST_LIB_BACKTRACE=full`.

 ## Configuration
 The Tx Sitter can be configured in 2 ways:
 1. Using the config file, refer to `config.rs` and `config.toml` for more info